7gxycn08/PyAnime4K-GUI/README.md

 ## PyAnime4K-GUI

 PyAnime4K-GUI is a graphical user interface for upscaling video files using FFmpeg and [Anime4K](https://github.com/bloc97/Anime4K) custom shaders.
-It provides an easy way to manage video processing tasks with real-time progress updates and log outputs.
+It provides an easy way to save [Anime4K](https://github.com/bloc97/Anime4K) upscaled videos to disk with real-time progress updates and log outputs and preconfigured output settings.

 # Features